NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2014-11-05-Raster-Data-In-R.md

 ## Challenge

-1. Open band 90 in the rasters folder.
+1. You can set the CRS and extent of a raster using the syntax `rasterWithoutReference@crs <- rasterWithReference@crs` and `rasterWithoutReference@extent <- rasterWithReference@extent`.
+Open band 90 in the band90 folder.
 You might want to look at it in QGIS first compared to the other rasters.
+Does it line up?
 Look closely at the extent and pixel size.
 Does anything look off?
 Fix what's missing.
 Export a new geotiff.
-Do things line up?
+Do things line up in QGIS?
+2. A color infrared image is a combination of the gree, red and near-infrared bands.
+In our case gree <- band 34, red <- band 58 and near-infrared <- band90.
+Using the same band90 raster that you fixed in step one above, create a color infrared image.
+HINT: when you use the plotRGB function, you'll map the bands as follows: blue=band34, green=band58, red=band90.
+Export your results as a geotiff.